JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 1.md

     -rw-rw-r-- 1 sysop www-readwrite 0 Mar 20 05:36 test_file.txt

-Note the `rw` for the group permissions which indicates the file can be read from & written to.
+Note the `rw` for the group permissions which indicates the file can be read from and written to.
 Which all means that your system’s default `umask` settings have been properly adjusted to allow for group writability.

-### <a name="set_time_and_timezone"></a> Set the server time & related timezone info.
+### <a name="set_time_and_timezone"></a> Set the server time and related timezone info.

 Okay, with that done you should set your server’s internal clock with data pulled from a remote time server by running `ntpdate` like so: